|Elliott Sound Products||Beginners' Guide to Electronics - Part 1|

 Yet again, the insertion of this into the transposition triangle is up to you, but you need a hint - to extract L or C, all other terms must be squared first.
 (For example, 1 = 4 π2 F2 L C - the triangle is very easy now!)

 Parallel resonance uses the same formula, and at resonance the impedance is theoretically infinite with ideal components.
-Both of these combinations are used extensively in radio work, and parallel resonance circuits are used in many tape machines, for example.
+Both of these combinations are used extensively in radio work, and parallel resonance circuits are also used in tape recorders, for example.
+They were once used as the filters for graphic equalisers, but electronic filters are cheaper, more flexible and do not pick up hum fields from nearby transformers.

-It is somewhat beyond the scope of this article to describe this in detail, but tape machines use a high frequency bias oscillator to overcome the inherent distortion that occurs when a material is magnetised.
+It is somewhat beyond the scope of this article to describe the use of tuned circuits in tape recorders in detail, but they use a high frequency bias oscillator to overcome the inherent distortion that occurs when a material is magnetised.
 The HF signal is at a very high amplitude, because the inductance of the tape heads causes their impedance to be very high at the bias frequency (typically between 50kHz and 150kHz).
-Should this high amplitude high frequency be fed into the record amplifier, the low impedance of the amp circuit will "steal" most of the bias, and the amplifier will probably be forced into distortion as well, and the circuit won't work.
+Should this high amplitude high frequency be fed into the record amplifier, the low impedance of the amp circuit will 'steal' most of the bias, and the amplifier will probably be forced into distortion as well, and the circuit won't work.
 A parallel resonant circuit tuned to the bias frequency is used to isolate the bias from the amp.
-It has no effect on the audio signal, because the resonance is very sharp, and it presents a low impedance path for all signals other than the bias voltage.
+It has no effect on the audio signal, because the resonance is very sharp, and it presents a low impedance path for all signals other than the high frequency bias voltage.

-A parallel or series resonant circuit can be indistinguishable from each other in some circuits, and in RF work these resonant systems are often referred to as a "tank".
+A parallel or series resonant circuit can be indistinguishable from each other in some circuits, and in RF work these resonant systems are often referred to as a 'tank' circuit.
 Energy is stored by both reactances, and is released into a load (such as an antenna).
-The energy storage allows an RF circuit to oscillate happily with only the occasional "nudge" from a transistor or other active device - this is usually done once each complete cycle.
+The energy storage allows an RF circuit to oscillate happily with only the occasional 'nudge' from a transistor or other active device - this is usually done once each complete cycle.

 Figure 9.5 - Parallel and Series Resonance

 I have shown the series circuit with an input and an output.
-If the inductance and capacitance were to be selected for resonance at the mains frequency, and a low voltage / high current transformer were used to supply a voltage at the input if the circuit, the voltage across the capacitor could easily reach several thousand volts.
-Exactly the same voltage would appear across the inductor, but the two voltages are exactly equal and opposite, so they cancel out.
+If the inductance and capacitance were to be selected for resonance at the mains frequency, and a low voltage / high current transformer were used to supply a voltage at the input of the circuit, the voltage across the capacitor could easily reach several thousand volts.
+Exactly the same voltage would appear across the inductor, but the two voltages are equal and opposite, so they cancel out.
+The result is that at resonance, the series LC network appears to be a short circuit.
+The only remaining impedance is the resistance of the wire used in the coil, and a small amount of ESR (equivalent series resistance) in the capacitor.

-Do not attempt to build this circuit for use with mains voltages and frequency, as serious injury or death may occur.
+Do not attempt to build a series resonant circuit for use with mains voltages and frequency, as serious injury or death may occur.
 The circuit is potentially lethal, even with an input of only a few volts.
 The supply current will also be extremely high, as the series resonant circuit behaves like a short circuit at resonance.
 This is not in jest !

-The frequency response of an LC tuned circuit is either a frequency peak or dip as shown in Figure 5.6.
-Fo is now the resonant frequency (the term seems to have come from RF circuits, where Fo means frequency of oscillation).
+The frequency response of the LC tuned circuits shown in Figure 9.5 is either a frequency peak (typically using parallel resonance) or dip (series resonance) as shown in Figure 9.6. fo is now the resonant frequency (the term seems to have come from RF circuits, where fo means frequency of oscillation).

-The "Q" (or "Quality factor") of these circuits is very high, and the steep slopes leading to and from Fo are quite visible.
+The 'Q' (or 'Quality factor') of these circuits is very high, and the steep slopes leading to and from fo are quite visible - particularly with the series resonant notch filter.
 Ultimately, a frequency is reached where either the inductance or capacitance becomes negligible compared to the other, and the slope becomes 6dB per octave, as with any other single pole filter.
 Multiple circuits can be cascaded to improve the ultimate rolloff.

 Q is defined as the frequency divided by the bandwidth, measured from the 3dB points relative to the maximum or minimum response, FL and FH.
-For example, the bandpass filter shown above has a centre frequency (Fo) of 1.59kHz, and the 3dB frequencies are 1.58kHz and 1.6kHz.
-1.59kHz divided by the difference (200Hz) gives a Q of 7.95 - there are no units for Q, it is a relative measurement only.
+For example, the filters shown above have a centre frequency (fo) of 159Hz, and for the bandpass filter the -3dB frequencies are 151.4Hz and 167.2Hz.
+159Hz divided by the difference (15.8Hz) gives a Q of 10.06 - there are no units for Q, it is a relative measurement only.

-Likewise, a bandstop filter will remove an offending frequency, and allows everything else through.
-Again, this is not as simple as that, but the principle is sufficiently sound that these circuits are used in radio and TV receivers to extract the wanted station and reject the others quite effectively (with some help from a lot of other circuitry as well, it must be admitted).
+Likewise, a bandstop filter (such as the series resonance circuit shown) will remove an offending frequency, but allows everything else through.
+Quite obviously, it's not always as simple as that, but the principle is sufficiently sound that these LC circuits are used in radio and TV receivers to extract the wanted station and reject the others quite effectively - although generally with some help from a lot of other circuitry as well.
+In the early days of AM radio, many people used crystal sets that had a single tuning coil and capacitor.
+Tuned circuits are also used in tape recorders, both to generate the bias frequency and prevent it from overloading the tape-head drive amplifier.
+The applications for tuned circuits are so vast that they warrant large sections of reference books, which have indeed been written.

-This is the first part of a multi-part article to help newcomers to the fascinating world of electronics.
+This is the first part of a two-part article to help newcomers to the fascinating world of electronics, concentrating on passive components.
 It is by no means complete, but will hopefully assist you greatly in understanding the basic concepts.
+There are many more articles that cover more complex areas as well, including opamps, transistors and even valves (vacuum tubes).
+The latter are in their own section - see the Valve Info Index for more info.

 Should you want to know more (and there is so much more!), there are many books available designed for the technical and trades courses at universities and colleges.
 These are usually the best at describing in great detail each and every aspect of electronics, but quite often provide far more information than you really need to understand the topic.